Skip to content

 KTAP cash assistance

-Kentucky Transitional Assistance Program, called KTAP, is cash help for eligible families with dependent children.
-The official KTAP page says the program also connects families to work or training.
-KTAP can help, but it is not quick cash for every family.
-It has income rules, work-related requirements, and a 60-month lifetime limit.
+Kentucky Transitional Assistance Program, called KTAP, is cash assistance for eligible families with dependent children.
+The official KTAP page says KTAP also helps families find jobs or training that may lead to work.

 Housing, shelter, and utility help